xz0127/tp/docs/DeveloperGuide.md

 ##### Aspect: Type of data to save as csv format

 As the data is to be saved in a csv format, the data attributes of the Java Object cannot have complex data type such as a `set`, `list` or `map`.
-This means that the current `JsonAdaptedAppointment` and `JsonAdaptedPatient` cannot be directly saved into a csv file.

-* **Alternative 1 (current choice):** Create Plain Old Java Object (POJO) classes for `Appointment` and `Patient` which contains only the necessary details that is needed for archiving.
+`CsvAdaptedAppointment` and `CsvAdaptedPatient` classes are used to represent the archivable appointments and patient, so the consideration is to decide how and what data should be archived in the csv file.

-This means ignoring data such as `Set<Tags>` and sensitive data such as the patient's `Nric`
+* **Alternative 1 (current choice):** Only archive the necessary data and ignore certain data such as `Set<Tags>` and sensitive data such as the patient's `Nric`.
   * Pros: Straightforward to implement.
 Easy to add and remove fields to be archived.
   * Cons: Does not have the full appointment data and therefore `CsvAdaptedAppointment` cannot be used to recreate `Appointment`.

-* **Alternative 2:** Convert each complex data type to their string equivalent and have methods to convert them back to the original data.
+* **Alternative 2:** Archive all appointment-related data.
+For complex data, convert them to their string equivalent and have methods to convert them back to the original state.
   * Pros: Full data is saved and therefore the actual `Appointment` can be recreated from the csv data file.
   * Cons: We must ensure that the implementation of the conversion is correct and that the content of the data does not affect the conversion.